jfresh401/360-Glow-Mod-NoPCB/README.md

 Now open CMD.EXE and navigate to the Glowmod Program folder.
 (EXAMPLE:  C:\Users\YOU\OneDrive\Desktop\Glowmod Program )

 Enter this command and hit enter.
+(Replace COM17 with your COM port that was used in IDE.)

                   avrdude -c arduino -b 19200 -p t85 -P COM17 -n

 This will check the integrity of the attiny85 and return some info including a verification of the chips flash.

 Once verified, enter this command and hit enter.
+(Again, Replace COM17 with your COM port that was used in IDE.)

             avrdude -c arduino -b 19200 -p t85 -P COM17 -U flash:w:glowmod.hex